superfeedr/documentation/sources/contents/subscribers.md

 Other HTTP response code have the meaning defined in the [HTTP spec.](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

-### Listing Feeds with PubSubHubbub
+### Listing Subscriptions with PubSubHubbub

-This call will allow you to retrieve subscriptions that match a callback url.
-This callback URL may include a wildcard in the form of %.
+This call will allow you to retrieve subscriptions on your account.
+You can also use the <code>search</code> parameter to search for specific subscriptions to specific feeds.

 <div class="panel">
   <div class="panel-body"><span class="label label-default">GET</span>&nbsp;<code>https://push.superfeedr.com</code>